CMakePP/CMaize/docs/src/developer/design/overview.rst

    the `CMakePP Language`_.

 :ref:`recursive`
-   The CMaizeProject component collects the information for the active project.
+   The CMaizeProject component collects the information for the active project including the information needed for the project to be consumed by downstream users.
 All CMaize functions (as well as all CMake functions) are implemented in a manner consistent with "think globally, act locally".